seed-labs/seed-labs/manuals/cloud/seedvm-cloud.md

 - [Alibaba Cloud](./create_vm_ali.md) (in Chinese; not finished yet)

+If you used the `SEEDUbuntu20.04LTS` community AMI image in AWS in this step, you should skip Step 2, because everything is already installed and configured in this AMI image.
+Jump to Step 3.

 ## Step 2: Install Software and Configure System

 When the Ubuntu 20.04 VM is built, a default username with the root privilege will be created in the system.
 The actual name of the user is typically